 The Schmidt laboratory: Regulation of cellular lipid homeostasis

-Sphingolipids are an essential class of lipids characterized by a unique sphingoid long chain base backbone linked to fatty acids by an amide linkage.
-Sphingolipids function as structural components of all cellular membranes, which are particularly indispensable for myelination in the nervous system, and they are also important signaling molecules.
-The biosynthesis of sphingolipids is initiated at the endoplasmic reticulum (ER) with the condensation of the amino acid L-serine and palmitic acid by the enzyme serine-palmitoyl-coenzym A transferase (SPT), which forms the first precursor of sphingoid long chain bases.
-This reaction is rate-limiting for sphingolipid synthesis and tightly regulated, because accumulation of sphingolipids or especially their synthesis intermediates is detrimental for cells, and associated with a number of diseases frequently including neurodegeneration (e.g. Gaucher and Fabri’s disease or hereditary sensory and autonomic neuropathy type 1 (HSAN1)).
+Sphingolipids are an essential class of lipids.
+They function as structural components of all cellular membranes, and are particularly indispensable for myelination in the nervous system.
+The biosynthesis of sphingolipids is initiated at the endoplasmic reticulum (ER) with the condensation of the amino acid L-serine and palmitic acid by the enzyme serine-palmitoyl-coenzym A transferase (SPT), which forms the first common precursor of all sphingolipids.
+This reaction is rate-limiting for sphingolipid synthesis and tightly regulated, because accumulation of sphingolipids or especially their synthesis intermediates is detrimental for cells, and associated with a number of diseases frequently including neurodegeneration (e.g. Gaucher’s and Fabri’s disease or hereditary sensory and autonomic neuropathy type 1).

-The regulation of SPT by ORMDL proteins is best characterized in the budding yeast S. cerevisiae (See Fig. 6).
-Yeast has two ORMDL proteins, Orm1 and Orm2, which are under the control of plasma membrane stress signaling via the protein kinases TORC2 and Ypk1.
-Ypk1 phosphorylation causes dissociation of Orm1/2 and activates the SPT complex (Breslow et al., 2010, Nature), however, this phospho-regulation is only conserved in fungal species.
+The regulation of SPT by ORMDL proteins is best understood in the budding yeast S. cerevisiae (see Figure B).
+Orm1 and Orm2 are under the control of plasma membrane stress signaling via the protein kinases TORC2 and Ypk1.
+Phosphorylation causes dissociation of Orm1/2 and activates the SPT complex (Breslow et al., 2010, Nature), however, this phospho-regulation is only conserved in fungal species.
 Recently, we described an additional level of regulation of Orm proteins by translocation from the ER and degradation by the endosome and Golgi-associated degradation (EGAD; Schmidt et al., 2019, EMBO J.; Schmidt et al., 2020, JBC).
 This is the first reported example of a mode of regulation that is not shared by all ORMDL paralogs, because only Orm2 is exported and degraded, while Orm1 is stable.
-If human ORMDL proteins are also regulated by subcellular transport and proteolysis is currently unclear.
+Intriguingly, human ORMDL proteins are also regulated by proteolysis, albeit using a different machinery (Sasset et al., 2023, EMBO Rep.).

 Key Publications